Lost and Safe

-Lost and Safe is the third studio album by American musical duo The Books.
+Lost and Safe is the third studio album by American musical duo the Books.
 It was released on April 5, 2005 by Tomlab.
-As with the duo's prior records, Lost and Sound features extensive sampling.
+As with the duo's prior records, Lost and Safe features extensive sampling.

 Composition

 Lost and Safe is stylistically similar to previous Books albums, continuing the duo's rich use of samples.
 The samples used on Lost and Safe originate from sources as diverse as Raymond Baxter ("That's the picture.
 You s—you see it for yourself."), W. H. Auden ("This great society is going smash / A culture is no better than its woods", from his poem "Woods"), and a reading of Lewis Carroll's poem "Jabberwocky".
 "Venice" samples the bonus track of a 1966 opera record, on which an American reporter describes a Salvador Dalí "happening" in Venice.
 The eclecticism of the samples is partially owed to their origins in used "bargain bin" records.
 Throughout the album, these direct samples are juxtaposed with interpolated vocal passages performed by Books member Nick Zammuto.
 The Books opted to employ more linear song structures on Lost and Safe, with the intent of composing material more well suited to live performance.